When Ian Gillan Took the Lead on ‘Jesus Christ Superstar’

 "Every time I look at you, I don't understand / Why you let the things you did get so out of hand," Judas sings, questioning not the messages of Jesus but the tactics.
 It's an agonized wail of frustration set to a tight soul beat, backed by soaring ironic strings.
 It may question Christ and Christianity, but in a way that can lead even believers to a stronger understanding of the emotional and political forces at play in the death of Jesus.

-Although originally banned by the BBC on the grounds of being "sacrilegious," Jesus Christ Superstar managed serious success on both sides of the pond, reaching No. 23 in the U.K. and No. 1 on the Billboard charts.
+Although originally banned by the BBC on the grounds of being "sacrilegious," Jesus Christ Superstar managed serious success on both sides of the pond, reaching No. 23 in the U.K. and No. 1 on the Billboard chart.
 It was the top-selling pop LP in the U.S. for 1971, and spent a staggering 87 weeks on the charts in Norway.

 See Deep Purple and Other Rockers in the Top 100 Albums of the '80s